Experts hail China's role in green mobility at UNEA-6

 Experts said Chinese technologies and advanced production prowess for crucial parts like batteries, motors and intelligent cabins will sustain its stewardship in electric vehicle manufacturing and export.

-Rob De Jong, head of the transport unit at the United Nations Environment Program, said that China is a leader in electrification and the promotion of electric vehicles.
+Rob De Jong, head of Sustainable Mobility at the United Nations Environment Program, said that China is a leader in electrification and the promotion of electric vehicles.
 He hopes that China will share its experience with the world, especially the Global South, and its technology to promote affordable electric vehicles around the world.

 Kenya's integration into the international electric vehicle supply chains has succeeded thanks to the partnership with China, said Nzambi Matee, a Nairobi-based woman green innovator.
 Matee, who was among the seven winners of the 2020 UN Young Champions of the Earth Award, said that going forward, Kenya should enhance technology and skills exchange with China to grow the nascent local electric vehicle industry.